Common Questions About Commercial Rice Cookers

-The capacity in cups of a commercial warmer can range from as few as 20 to as many as 110.
-If your establishment is only putting out rice as the occasional side dish, a smaller unit may be better.
-If you are serving rice with virtually every meal, for instance in sushi, Korean barbeque, or Asian fusion restaurants, one or more larger cookers may be desirable.
-Most of these units will come with a rice cup measure.
-It is important to know that rice cup measurements are not the same as traditional U.S. cups, so make sure to check your recipes and review the equipment manual before using the steamer.
+The capacity of a commercial rice cooker can range from as few as 20 cups to as many as 110 cups.
+If your establishment is only putting out rice as the occasional side dish, a smaller unit will serve best, but if you are serving rice with virtually every meal – common in sushi, Korean barbeque, or Asian fusion restaurants – one or more larger cookers may be necessary.
+Most of these units come with a rice cup measure.
+It is important to know that rice cup measurements are not the same as traditional U.S. cups, so check your recipes and review the equipment manual before using the steamer.
 The rice industry standard cup holds 6 ounces, while the U.S. standard cup measures 8 ounces.

-The diameter of these cookers varies up to 24 inches, with 2-inch diameter intervals.
-The greater the cup capacity, the larger the diameter will typically be.
-Pay attention to this size if you plan on using yours on a countertop to ensure you have enough space.
+The diameter of these cookers maxes out at 24 inches with 2-inch diameter intervals between sizes, so the greater the cup capacity, the larger the diameter will typically be.
+Pay attention to this size if you plan on using a rice steamer on a countertop to ensure you have enough space.

-One touch manual controls provide the ease of set-it-and-forget-it operation.
-Digital controls add to the convenience of these rice warmers with the ability to use your cooker in a variety of ways.
-Many of the units come with a setting that, when used with a basket, will allow you to use steam to prepare vegetables and sticky rice using steam.
+One-touch manual controls provide the ease of set-it-and-forget-it operation, though digital controls add the convenient ability to use your commercial rice steamer in a variety of ways.
+Many rice steamers include a setting that, when used with a basket, will enable you to prepare vegetables and sticky rice using steam.
 If your establishment needs only a machine to cook rice, the manual options will generally save a bit of money, but the more complex digital options can provide extra cooking processes.

 - Automatic warming is available on some models.
-Once the rice is cooked, the unit will switch into a warming mode and keep the rice at just the right temperature until it is ready to be served.
+Once the rice is cooked, the unit will switch into a warming mode and keep the rice at just the right temperature until it is served.

-- The simple operation of a trigger lift lid provides for hands-free operation when plating dishes or rolling sushi.
-The trigger lift lid could also be helpful on buffet lines, when your customers may have their hands filled with plates and space to set a lid may not be readily available.
+- The simple operation of a trigger-lift lid provides hands-free operation when plating dishes or rolling sushi.
+This trigger-lift lid could also be helpful on buffet lines, where your customers may have their hands full with plates and space to set a lid may not be readily available.

-- Units with a moisture collector add even more convenience.
-These collectors move condensation away from the rice, keeping it fluffy.
-The containers can be non-stick and are removable for easy cleaning.
+- Units with a moisture collector add even more convenience by moving condensation away from the rice, keeping it fluffy.
+The containers can be non-stick and are removable for cleaning.

-- Moisture control can help to ensure your rice is never soggy or mushy, which can render the texture inedible.
+- Moisture control can help ensure your rice is never soggy or mushy.
 Sticky rice and rice balls cannot be shaped and eaten by hand in the traditional way if the rice is too mushy.
-The ability to control the moisture within the unit can also help to prevent your rice and other dishes from drying out or scorching.
+The ability to control the moisture within the unit can also help prevent your rice and other dishes from drying out or scorching.